RimSort/RimSort/docs/wiki/Development Guide.md

 * RimSort is built in Python using the [PySide6](https://pypi.org/project/PySide6/) module, as well as several others.
 RimSort packaged for Mac, Linux, and Windows.

+### Automated build process

+* Prerequisites:
+    * Run an OS that PySide6 supports
+        * Example "minimmum requirements":
+            * For our Linux builds, we target Debian 11.
+            * For our MacOS builds:
+                * i386 utilizes a self-hosted MacOS Mojave 10.14.6 Github Actions runner
+                * arm utilizes a self-hosted MacOS Ventura 13.5.1 Github Actions runner
+            * For Windows, we utilize a self-hosted Windows 10 LTSC IoT 21h2 Github Actions runner
+    * Install the latest version Python 3.9 for your platform from https://python.org/
 * For a (mostly automated) experience building RimSort, please execute the provided script:
-    * Prerequisites:
-        * Linux users need `g++` compiler (just get your distro's build tools - i.e. `build-essential`, etc)
-        * MacOS users need Xcode command line tools
-        * Windows users need to install VS build tools
-        * See [Building SteamworksPy from Source](https://github.com/oceancabbage/RimSort/wiki/Development-Guide#building-steamworkspy-from-source) for supplemental information regarding this.
-    * Run `python3 distribute.py`
+    * Run `python distribute.py`
         * This will build RimSort for your platform and output a build for your platform (Including all requirements and submodules)
+        * If you open this file in a text editor, you can easily disable different stages of the build process by commenting out the function calls at the very bottom of the script.
 ### Manually building

+* It is recommended that you build inside a Python virtualenv:
+    * From inside the RimSort project root, execute:
+        * `python -m pip install virtualenv`
+        * `python -m venv .`
+        * To activate this:
+            * Unix (`*sh`): `source bin/activate`
+            * Windows (`powershell`): `.\Scripts\Activate.ps1`
 * RimSort also depends on the following submodules (run `git submodule update --init --recursive` to initiate/update):
     * [steamfiles](https://github.com/twstagg/steamfiles): used to parse Steam client acf/appinfo/manifest information
     * [SteamworksPy](https://github.com/philippj/SteamworksPy): used for interactions with the local Steam client